tornadoweb/tornado/website/sphinx/releases/next.rst

   which will be used for SSL certificate validation when applicable.
   Additionally, when supported (on Python 3.2+), this hostname will be sent via SNI (and this is supported by `tornado.simple_httpclient`)
+* Preliminary support for `tornado.curl_httpclient` on Python 3.
+The latest official release of pycurl only supports Python 2, but Ubuntu has a port available in 12.10 (``apt-get install python3-pycurl``).
+This port currently has bugs that prevent it from handling arbitrary binary data but it should work for textual (utf8) resources.